The UK's universities want to provide students with a world-class education so that they can achieve their full potential.

 We host events and publish briefings on universities' duties under consumer rights law.
 We assess contemporary policy issues and debates and track trends in student recruitment.

-This work is overseen by our Student Policy Network, chaired by Professor Cliff Allan, Vice-Chancellor of Birmingham City University.
+This work is overseen by our Student Policy Network, chaired by Professor Debra Humphris, Vice-Chancellor of the University of Brighton.